ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 };
 ```

-To initially set the `path` we will use the eloquent `creating` event.
-For that
+To initialize `path`, we use the Eloquent `creating` event.
+For that we will
-we will find the last node in the same group and increment the last part of the
+find the last node in the same group and increment the last part of the path.
-path.
-Other than that, the model will also make `parent_id` fillable and
+Other than that, the model will also make `parent_id` fillable and implement
-implement eloquent relationships.
+eloquent relationships.

 ```php [app/Models/Node.php]
 <?php